wthomasdev/The-Galvanize-Gauntlet/README.md

 <h1>The Galvanize Gauntlet</h1>

-The Galvanize Gauntlet is as quiz game created with JavaScript, JQuery, HTML, CSS & SASS:
+The Galvanize Gauntlet is a quiz game created with JavaScript, JQuery, HTML, CSS & SASS:

 It determines the players location and feeds their longitude and latitude to a weather API in order to change the game mode.